-Jessica Breland, MS, PhD is a licensed clinical psychologist and a postdoctoral fellow in the Department of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine, and at the Center for Innovation to Implementation in the VA Palo Alto Health Care System.
+Jessica Breland, MS, PhD is a licensed psychologist and a Core Investigator/CDA Awardee at the Center for Innovation to Implementation in the VA Palo Alto Health Care System.
 Dr. Breland received her PhD in psychology from Rutgers and completed her clinical internship at the Baylor College of Medicine in Houston, TX.

 Honors & Awards